bankrs/bankrs-os-i18n/CONTRIBUTING.md

 # Contributing guide
-Want to contribute to bankrs-ios-exmaple?
+Want to contribute to bankrs-os-i18n?
 Awesome!
 There are many ways you can contribute, see below.

 ## Opening issues